-The electronic repository is secured against unauthorised modifications.
+The electronic repository is accessible as described in the previous section.
+It is secured against unauthorised modifications.
 Only the TSP has writing permissions for the electronic repository.

 3 Identification and Authentication

 This section describes the identification and authentication processes during initial registration and prolongation.
 Two registration processes are supported, one involving remote identification and the other a personal meeting.
 These processes are described separately.